2lambda123/iotaledger-wasp/docs/tutorial/blob.md

 ### Entry points

-There's only on entry point, which allows to submit _blob_ to the smart
+There's only one entry point, which allows us to submit a _blob_ to the `blob`
 contract:

-* **storeBlob**.
-In the current implementation the data of the _blob_ is passed as parameters of the call to the entry point.
+* **storeBlob** - In the current implementation the data of the _blob_ is passed as parameters to the call of the entry point.
 It may be practically impossible to submit very large _blobs_ to the chain.
-In the future we plan to implement special mechanism which allows for the nodes to download big data chunks as part of the committee consensus.
+In the future we plan to implement a special mechanism which allows for the nodes to download big data chunks as part of the committee consensus.

 ### Views

-* **getBlobInfo** view returns information about fields of the blob with specific hash and sizes of data chunks:
+* **getBlobInfo** - Returns information about fields of the blob with specific hash and sizes of its data chunks:

 ```
     <fieldName1>: <size of the dataChunk1>